Campfires, canoeing, hiking and biking in the great outdoors

 There are currently no scheduled departures on our Canadian Rockies trip.
 If you are interested in other trips in the region visit one of the links below.

-1. This trip starts with a welcome meeting at 6pm on Day 1 in Vancouver.
+1. There are no activities planned on Day 1 of the trip so you may arrive at any time.
+A welcome meeting will be held at 8am on Day 2 in Vancouver.
 This trip ends on arrival into Vancouver on Day 15 afternoon.
 The arrival time depends on each group, but we generally aim for a 3pm arrival.
 If you decide to fly out this day, please don't book a flight before 8pm which will give you enough time to catch a shuttle from the hotel to the airport and be there 2 hours before departure.

 2. A Single Supplement to have your own room is available on this trip, but excludes nights 7 & 8 (Jasper National Park) and nights 9, 10 & 11 (Banff National Park) where you will be in shared accommodation.
 This is due to the availability of campsites and campsite space in these locations where Canadian National Parks are very strict about the number of tents per site.